MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 SW1 can be either short or long.
 If the button is long enough, it will sit inside the shell in a way that lets you press it by lightly pressing on the cartridge shell.
 This way, you can activate it without removing it from the console.
 This is helpful if you want to change games via a button press.

-- If you want to make the button pressable when the cartridge is fully assembled, you need to find a switch that has an extended stem on AliExpress, eBay, or Amazon.
+- If you want to make the button pressable when the cartridge is fully assembled, you need to find a switch that has an extended stem on AliExpress, eBay, or Amazon (**if you find a compatible switch on Mouser or Digikey, please let me know**).
 The measurements will be 5.2 mm x 5.2 mm, with a height of 3.5 mm.
 Sometimes these parts are listed as "4 mm x 4 mm" or "5 mm x 5 mm" instead.
 Check the datasheet, if available, to see if it'll fit the footprint.
-They should have listing pictures similar to this:
+They should have listing pictures similar to the ones seen here:

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Multicart/assets/97127539/57f93dff-8af2-446d-9d30-69dc870ae9df)

-- If you don't care about pressing the button, like if you are making a multicart that changes games by cycling the power where you wouldn't need it, then you can use the TS18-5-25-SL-260-SMT-TR (https://mou.sr/3uipCQz).
+- If you don't care about pressing the button while it's in the shell, like if you are making a multicart that changes games by cycling the power where you wouldn't need it, then you can simply use the TS18-5-25-SL-260-SMT-TR (https://mou.sr/3uipCQz).

 ### Usable Donor Cartridge Parts